Metal Storm logo

 1999 — Is this a Bonnie Raitt album?
 Just never see this kind of cover in metal.
 Very rad.
 Comes from a photo called "Oh!
 Those Fabulous Brom Sisters!" by a Czech artist.
 (Artist/Photographer: Jan Saudek)

-1999 — Rumor has it what looks like blood is actually marmalade...
+1999 — Rumor has it, what looks like a pool of blood is actually a marmalade spill on a factory floor...

 1999